-The purpose of this consultancy is to prepare a program-level EMF to update an existing EA and to include guidance during project execution for screening possible subprojects and identify complex projects which would require additional studies to comply with safeguards policies.
-All future subprojects which are as yet not identified in detail are included in a single environmental management framework (EMF) document.
+A program-level EMF updated the existing EA and included guidance during project execution for screening possible subprojects and identify complex projects which would require additional studies to comply with safeguards policies.
+All future subprojects which are as yet not identified in detail are included in a single EMF document.
 The EMF will serve as a screening procedure for work activities and subprojects designed to identify potential environmental impacts, provide standardized mitigation measures in the form of an EMP, and identify works requiring additional assessment during project execution.
 The EMF and its procedures have been prepared in a form to be incorporated into the Project Operations Manual and will serve as a guide for environmental management of future subprojects or activities once they are defined in sufficient detail for execution.
-The deliverables from this consultancy will be used directly for local permitting, public disclosure, and environmental management of activities to be implemented.
+The EMF as a public document, serves to inform stakeholders and guide environmental management of activities to be implemented.